clint-morimoto/clint-morimoto.github.io/essays/Google-Is-Your-Friend-Not-Me.md

 ---
 layout: essay
 type: essay
-title: Thoughts On Software Engineering
+title: Google Is Your Friend, Not Me
-date: 2016-09-03
+date: 2016-09-08
 labels:
   - Software Engineering
 ---

 The existence of the word engineering in the course title "Software Engineering", makes me feel a bit uneasy at times.
 Engineers are people who professionally build stuff using the laws of physics as their guide, right?
 Is the computer software version of that something I need to strive for?
-While it appears that being a software engineer doesn’t require proficiency with Newton's Laws or Maxwell’s equations, it does have the makings of an equally rigorous discipline of study.
+While it appears that being a software engineer doesnâ€™t require proficiency with Newton's Laws or Maxwellâ€™s equations, it does have the makings of an equally rigorous discipline of study.
 The software focus of this branch of engineering is an ends that I particularly find appealing compared to say, building a bridge, an engine, or even a computer itself.
 While those are generalizations of some of the common areas of engineering, the ability to design and create computer software is a unique focus in engineering, and one I'd love to gain skill in.

 ## Serious Methods for Serious Results